moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 ![galerie-daru](../../images/mingrui-he-e_5k5P07mzw-unsplash.jpg)

 ## The Borghese Gladiator:
-For a few years now, the galerie has been home to some important antiquities from the notorious Italian Borghese Galerie, one of them being the Borghese Gladiator, which is considered as one of the most important legacies of the Hellenestic period (323 BCE - 31 BCE).
+For a few years now, the galerie has been home to some important antiquities from the notorious Italian Borghese Galerie, one of them being the <a href="https://en.wikipedia.org/wiki/Borghese_Gladiator" target="_blank" style="color:darkorange">Borghese Gladiator</a>, which is considered as one of the most important legacies of the Hellenestic period (323 BCE - 31 BCE).
 It can be found at the entrance of the room.

 ![borghese-gladiator](../../images/Borghese_Gladiator,_Louvre_Museum,_Paris_15_June_2014.jpg)

-When you're done admiring the galerie, wave goodbye to the emperors as you cross the room, then climb up the main stairs.
+When you're done admiring the galerie, wave goodbye to the emperors as you cross the room and head to the main stairs.

 <a name="step5">